 Defined by Georgian buildings and Victorian gardens, Australia’s third oldest city is today a shining example of adaptive reuse; with fashion boutiques, bars, banks, and high-tech offices sitting inside colonial churches, town halls, and towers.

 And as far as historic hotels?
 The Leisure Inn Penny Royal is a boutique, family-friendly apartment hotel, set in an 1840’s corn mill.
+If you’re traveling with children, check out Launceston Baby Hire so you don’t have to travel with big bulky equipment.

 Stay Back in Time at Leisure Inn Penny Royal Launceston